 What Is a Gummy Smile?

-A smile with more than 2 millimetres of exposed gum is termed a gummy smile (GS).
+As an article in the International Journal of Surgery Case Reports (IJSCR) describes, a smile with more than 2 millimeters of exposed gum is termed a gummy smile (GS).
 There are several causes of GS, including:

 - Altered eruption of the teeth during childhood